 SECTION 2: FUNCTIONS

-C. To assist in establishing and enunciating high standards of education and training and to implement them through appropriate channels.
+3. To assist in establishing and enunciating high standards of education and training and to implement them through appropriate channels.

-D. To stimulate and encourage research designed to provide the knowledge needed to assure increasingly efficient patient care.
+4. To stimulate and encourage research designed to provide the knowledge needed to assure increasingly efficient patient care.

-E. To expand educational opportunities and to develop programs designed to broaden the scope of technological service.
+5. To expand educational opportunities and to develop programs designed to broaden the scope of technological service.

-F. To enunciate policies concerning the professional status, legislative activity, and the welfare of its members.
+6. To enunciate policies concerning the professional status, legislative activity, and the welfare of its members.

-ARTICLE IV: POLICIES
+ARTICLE III: POLICIES

-ARTICLE V: MEMBERSHIP
+ARTICLE IV: MEMBERSHIP

 SECTION 1: MEMBERS